anurgj/IntroCG-texture-mapping/README.md

-# prog4 shell
+# texture mapping in webgl

-This repo branch contains code for program 4 in nc state cg class 2024.
+This repo branch contains code that performs texture mapping.